Caleb Fleming: Life

 In January 1752 James Foster, became disabled from preaching.
 John Weatherley (d.
 May 1752), a General Baptist minister, who supplied Foster's place, met Fleming at Hamlin's Coffee-house, and engaged him for a Sunday at Pinners' Hall, an Independent congregation.
 He attracted the notice of Timothy Hollis, was soon afterwards elected as Foster's assistant, and on Foster's death (5 November 1753) as pastor.
 The Bartholomew Close congregation then came to an end, its few remaining members joining Pinners' Hall.

 For nearly a quarter of a century Fleming remained at his post; his ministry, though painstaking, was not popular, and when he ceased to preach, in December 1777, his congregation became extinct, the lease of their meeting-house expiring in 1778.
 He had admirers, who left him considerable legacies, among them being a bequest by a Suffolk gentleman (Reynolds), who had once heard him preach but did not know his name.
 A wealthy widow placed her whole fortune at his disposal.
 Fleming, however, declined to be enriched at the expense of her needy relatives.

 In his old age his friend William Dalrymple of Ayr procured for him the degree of D.D. from St. Andrews.
-Fleming was inclined to reject this 'compliment;’ but his friend Thomas Hollis 'put it into the public papers,’ so Fleming accepted it in a characteristic letter (6 April 1769).
+Fleming was inclined to reject this "compliment"; but his friend Thomas Hollis "put it into the public papers",’ so Fleming accepted it in a letter (6 April 1769).

 After completing his seventy-ninth year, Fleming retired.
 He died on 21 July 1779, and was buried in Bunhill Fields.
-He left an epitaph for his gravestone, in which he describes himself as 'dissenting teacher,' and expresses a conditional hope of immortality.
+He left an epitaph for his gravestone, in which he describes himself as "dissenting teacher", and expresses a conditional hope of immortality.
 For this, however, was substituted a eulogistic inscription by Joseph Towers, LL.D.
 His funeral sermon was preached by John Palmer at New Broad Street.
 A portrait of Fleming, by William Chamberlain, was bequeathed by him to Dr. Williams's Library.
-An engraving by Hopwood is given in Wilson.